-- ✓ Offsite visit policy- inc day trips, school outings, health and safety arrangement - ✓ Complaints Policy This policy is in place if you are not happy - ✓ Medication Policy- The school policy requires written permission and information to be given to the class teacher or associated teaching assistant. - ✓ Inclusion Policy and Accessibility Strategy- Including details about disability access. - ✓ Anti-bullying policy- We have a rigorous anti-bullying policy in place.
+- ✓ Offsite visit policy- inc day trips, school outings, health and safety arrangement - ✓ Complaints Policy This policy is in place if you are not happy - Medication Policy- The school policy requires written permission and information to be given to the class teacher or associated teaching assistant. - ✓ Inclusion Policy and Accessibility Strategy- Including details about disability access. - ✓ Anti-bullying policy- We have a rigorous anti-bullying policy in place.

 Policy agreed by Governing Body on:

+j Dody on:

+Signadu

 Signed:

-Chair of Governors / Chair ofCommittee
+Chair of Governors / Chair ofCor mmittee

+0

-Policy to be reviewed in September 2021
+Policy to be reviewed in September 2018